MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/role-based-authorization.md

 |Function|`admin` |Alter function, delete function, or grant admin permissions to another principal. |
 |Materialized view|`admin` |Alter or delete the materialized view and grant admin permissions to another principal. |

-To set cluster level permissions, see [LINK TO NEW DOC THAT I WROTE].
+## Next steps

-To set permissions for a specific database, table, function, or materialized view, [use management commands](../security-roles.md#commands-overview) or [use the Azure portal](../../../manage-database-permissions.md).
+* To set cluster level permissions, see [LINK TO NEW DOC THAT I WROTE - NOT MERGED TO MAIN YET BUT PR READY FOR REVIEW].

-> [!NOTE]
+* To set permissions for a specific database, table, function, or materialized view, [use management commands](../security-roles.md#commands-overview) or [use the Azure portal](../../../manage-database-permissions.md).
-> To grant a principal from a different tenant access to your cluster, see [Allow cross-tenant queries and commands](../../../cross-tenant-query-and-commands.md).
+* To grant a principal from a different tenant access to your cluster, see [Allow cross-tenant queries and commands](../../../cross-tenant-query-and-commands.md).